MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRMAutomationCertificate.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationCertificate** cmdlet removes a certificate from azure_2 Automation.
+The **Remove-AzureRmAutomationCertificate** cmdlet removes a certificate from Azure Automation.

 ## EXAMPLES